markerenberg/PLAsTiCC/README.md

 # Final Ranking
 Our submission achieved a leaderboard score of 1.44812.
 We learned that the loss function used in the competition was a modified version of a weighted log loss function amongst all 15 classes in the test set.
 Our submission was ranked 628th on the leaderboard.
 I take this challenge as a learning opportunity, and will continue to expand on the  knowledge I have gained from this competition.
-I am very fortunate to have taken the time to study astronomy, photonomy, and spectroscopy, and to have been able to assemble a working model in time that accurately classified the simulated light curves.
+I am very fortunate to have learned about astronomy, photonomy, and spectroscopy, and to have been able to assemble a working model in time that accurately classified the simulated light curves.